gsauce7/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+w3schools - "The Document Object Model (DOM) is a programming API for HTML and XML documents.
+It defines the logical structure of documents and the way a document is accessed and manipulated.”
+We can use the DOM to manipulate what is output to web browsers through javascript.

 2. What is an event?

+MDN - "The Event interface represents an event which takes place in the DOM", such as a click or a window being resized.
+More from MDN: "As mentioned above, events are actions or occurrences that happen in the system you are programming — the system produces (or "fires") a signal of some kind when an event occurs, and provides a mechanism by which an action can be automatically taken (that is, some code running) when the event occurs.
+For example, in an airport, when the runway is clear for take off, a signal is communicated to the pilot.
+As a result, the plane can safely takeoff."

 3. What is an event listener?

+When we add an event listener to an event target object, we can make something happen/change, for example, when an area is double-clicked.
+From MDN: "The listener listens out for the event happening, and the handler is the code that is run in response to it happening."

 4. Why would we convert a NodeList into an Array?

+You’d want to do this to take advantage of the ES6 array methods such as .map .

 5. What is a component?

+From w3schools - "Components are independent and reusable bits of code.
+They serve the same purpose as JavaScript functions, but work in isolation and returns HTML via a render function.”
+Basically how we have been taught to use components is you can build out the different parts of a large website and when you change one component such as a sidebar or a header, it changes everywhere if you want it to so you end up doing less work and there are fewer chances for mistakes.
+HTML and CSS changes can be made with javascript without actually changing the original html or css.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.